On constructions preserving the asymptotic topology of metric spaces: Introduction

 Dranishnikov, Keesling and Uspenskij \cite{DKU} showed that $\as\mathbb{Z}^n=n$, so any group that contains a copy of $\mathbb{Z}^n$ for each $n$ will necessarily have infinite asymptotic dimension.
 Such groups are not difficult to construct (for example, see \cite{Ro03}).
 For groups and spaces whose asymptotic dimension may be infinite, one can consider other dimension-like coarse invariants, such as asymptotic property C, finite decomposition complexity, straight finite decomposition complexity, or property A. For metric spaces with bounded geometry, finite asymptotic dimension implies both asymptotic property C and finite decomposition complexity.
 Both of these notions imply straight finite decomposition complexity.
 Finally, spaces with straight finite decomposition complexity have Yu's property A. See \cite{Gold} for a nice summary of these implications.

 The second goal of this paper is to apply the techniques of \cite{An-Dre} to point out that graph products of groups with property A have property A. Although, we would like to extend this result to asymptotic property C, it is not clear that it does extend.
-In particular, the standard approach to such properties breaks down completely in the case of property C. We were able to show that asymptotic property C is preserved by certain infinite unions (Theorem \ref{C-Union}) and free products (Theorem \ref{C-Free}), but we cannot show that it is preserved by amalgams over non-trivial groups and direct products.
+In particular, the standard approach to such properties breaks down completely in the case of property C. We were only able to show that asymptotic property C is preserved by certain infinite unions (Theorem \ref{C-Union}).
+We cannot show that it is preserved by amalgamated free products or direct products.
 If amalgams and direct products could be shown to preserve asymptotic property C, then the techniques of \cite{An-Dre} could be applied to show that graph products preserve it.
-In light of \cite{Pol-Pol}, it is conceivable that there is some space (or even a group) with asymptotic property C whose square does not have asymptotic property C.
+In light of the result of Pol and Pol \cite{Pol-Pol}, it is conceivable that there is some space (or even a group) with asymptotic property C whose square does not have asymptotic property C.

 The final goal of the paper is to prove some permanence results for straight finite decomposition complexity along the lines of those shown in \cite{GTY1}.